forefireAPI/forefire/paper/paper.md

 ## Rapid prototyping of new models
 ForeFire implements several standard fire flux and spread rate models, such as Rothermel [@andrews2018] and Balbi [@balbi2009], and makes it trivial to switch, extend, or add to this base with a single `.cpp` file using any existing model file as a template.
-Internally, data is handled as *layers* that can come from a NumPy array, be read from NetCDF, or be generated on the fly by ForeFire (e.g., slope derived from the elevation layer, fuel loaded as an index map with tabulated fuel — with standards fuel tables [@Scott2005] already available).
+Internally, data is handled as *layers* that can come from a NumPy array, be read from NetCDF, or be generated on the fly by ForeFire (e.g., slope derived from the elevation layer, fuel loaded as an index map with tabulated fuel — with standard fuel tables [@Scott2005] already available).
-Developing a Rate Of Spread wildfire model was the original purpose of this simulation code and helped to iterate versions of the Balbi Rate Of Spread formulation on case studies [@balbi2009;@santoni2011].
+Developing a Rate Of Spread wildfire model was the original purpose of this simulation code and helped to iterate versions of the Balbi Rate Of Spread formulation on case studies [@balbi2009; @santoni2011].
 It also served to implement various heat and chemical species flux models used for volcanic eruption [@filippi2021], plume chemistry [@strada2012], or industrial fires [@baggio2022].
 In addition, the code includes a generic `ANNPropagationModel` that implements a feedforward artificial neural network (ANN) and expects a pre-trained graph file.

 ## Batch simulations with the ForeFire scripting
 Custom FF language allows users to easily generate multiple scenarios, including fire-fighting strategies, model evaluation [@filippi2014], ensemble forecasts [@allaire2020], or generate a deep learning database [@allaire2021].
 A FF script is a set of scheduled instructions that are interpreted in real-time, advancing the simulation clock with a `step[dt=]` or a `goTo[t=]` command.